caiorcferreira/star-wars-planets/README.md

 # Star Wars Planets

-You can find the live application [here](https://caiorcferreira-starwarsplanets.herokuapp.com/)
+You can find the live application [here](https://caiorcferreira-starwarsplanets.herokuapp.com/). **Be aware that it's hosted on a Free Heroku Dyno and on the first access, or after a long period, it can render slower than normal.**

 ## Setup and Executation